 About Grocery Business

 Grocery Business is a must-read business publication for the grocery professional in Canada that consistently provides insightful data on the trends and people shaping the industry.

 How can Argyle help you?

 Argyle has been tracking the effects of COVID-19 on the food supply chain in Canada.
-Our previous report focused on changing consumer food shopping behaviours in the early weeks of the pandemic.
 How can Argyle’s agribusiness team help you?
-Please let us know at email@example.com.
+Please let us know at firstname.lastname@example.org.